SymfonyCasts/vue/sfcasts/ep2/cart-loading-quantity.md

 in multiple colors, so it's finished.
 But if you click "Furniture" and then the inflatable sofa, this *does* come in multiple colors.
 Next: we need to grab the selected color and send *that* in the Ajax call.
 And you know what else?
-Whenever we hit "Add to Cart", I'm tried of the header not updating until we refresh.
+Whenever we hit "Add to Cart", I'm tired of the header not updating until we refresh.
 Let's *also* fix that... which is a bit interesting because it lives *outside* of our Vue component.